CapraRoyale/property-predictions/README.md

 The bulk of our research was done in Data Exploration by running a variety of models to find correlations and determine if there was any meaningful predicatability.
 As we discovered, there was very little correlation between the majority of measures, and the few that existed were self-referential.

 ![Correlation Map](/Neighborhood_models_Images/correlation.png)

+### Neighborhood Analysis

+After modelling the data using ARMA, ARIMA, LSTM, and Regression for Seattle city as a whole, there was no significant predicting capacity for home prices.
+So, the project scope was extended to model each neighborhood in the city separately.
+After doing a standard deviation on the median price data, five least and most volatile neighborhoods werre picked to analyse.

+The neighborhoods analysed were:

+Least Volatile:

+1. Belltown
+2. Broadway
+3. International District
+4. Pinehurst
+5. Dunlap

+Most Volatile:

+1. Laurelhurst
+2. Madison Park
+3. Portage Bay
+4. Seattle Central District
+5. Denny Blaine

+After doing a balanced random forest features importances analysis, there were interesting deductions made:

+Most important features for

+Low Volatile neighborhoods:

+1. Average Sale Price to List Price
+2. Inventory

+High Volatile neighborhoods:

+1. Average Sale Price to List Price
+2. Days on Market

+Least important features for

+Low Volatile neighborhoods:

+1. Homes Sold
+2. Days on Market

+High Volatile neighborhoods:

+1. New Listings
+2. Inventory

+The images relating to the model performance and correlations are presented in the images folder for reference.

 ### Conclusions